arokasprz100/CPP-Labs-4th-Semester/README.md

  - 3 points for output and memory management (if output does not match the one given in main file or there is a memory leak, we receive no points at all for this part)
  - 4 points for code quality

 Lab descriptions are mainly in polish.
 Solutions are in polish or in english, depending on language code in main function had been prepared in.
-Laboratories in pairs were written with Paweł Kępka.
+Laboratories in pairs were written with Paweł Kępka and Dawid Kobak.

 Please note that my solution should not be used as a form of cheating during your classes.